2.2.5 Premature birth & pregnancy-related complications or illness for PLP

 Work test requirements

-If the child was born prematurely (1.1.B.30) or the mother suffered complications or illness related to the pregnancy which prevented her from working, the birth mother may still meet the work test requirements if Centrelink is satisfied that she would have met the work test but for the premature birth or pregnancy-related complications or illness which prevented her from performing paid work.
+If the birth mother suffered complications or illness related to the pregnancy which prevented her from working, she may still meet the work test requirements if Centrelink is satisfied that she would have met the work test but for the pregnancy-related complications or illness which prevented her from performing paid work.

 Example: After a 3-year period out of the workforce caring for her first child, Elyse commenced working full-time in the public service on 1 November 2018.
 Several months later, Elyse's pregnancy was confirmed with 15 October 2019 established as the expected DOB of her baby.
 Because of high blood pressure, (pregnancy induced hypertension), she was required to undertake a period of complete bed rest to help prevent pre-term birth, so Elyse commenced unpaid leave from her job on 19 August 2019.
 Her baby was born prematurely on 20 September 2019.
 Centrelink is satisfied that Elyse would have met the work test requirement (that is, working for at least 330 hours in the 295 days in the 392 days before the birth with no more than 84 days between consecutive working days) but for pregnancy related complications, and she is eligible for PLP.